The unsteady overtopping of barriers by gravity currents and dam-break flows: Unsteady overtopping of a barrier

 divides subcritical and blocked flow.
-In what follows we analyse the subsequent motion that occurs and we document the results in terms of the dimensionless height of the barrier $B$ and the Froude number at the front of the flow $\Fro$, plotting the results in \cref{fig:ot:collision_close}.
+In what follows we analyse the subsequent motion that occurs and we document the results in terms of the dimensionless height of the barrier $B$ and the Froude number at the front of the flow $\Fro$, plotting the dynamics in \cref{fig:ot:CritWall_Inf_Profiles} and including the regimes in \cref{fig:ot:collision_close}.

 If, at the instant of collision, the flow is blocked, then initially there will be a $\beta$-shock that travels from the barrier with a constant velocity until it interacts with the $\beta$-fan from the initial conditions.
 From this time on, the region of fluid between the shock and barrier progressively deepens, eventually attaining unit depth (\cf \citealt{ar_Skevington_F002_SemiInf_Wall}).
-Therefore, for barriers of height less than $1$ the fluid eventually overtops (\cref{fig:ot:CritWall_Inf_Profiles}(a,b)), which we call regime B-IIIa, whereas for a barrier of height greater than $1$ the fluid never overtops, regime B-IIIb.
+Therefore, for barriers of height less than $1$ the fluid eventually overtops (\cref{fig:ot:CritWall_Inf_Profiles}(a,b)), which we call regime B-IIIb, whereas for a barrier of height greater than $1$ the fluid never overtops, regime B-IIIa.